 No document transmitted electronically is deemed filed unless it is accepted for filing by the Clerk.
-An electronically filed document shall be deemed filed on the date the document was submitted to the court if the submission occurred during the normal business hours of the clerk's office.
-An electronically filed document submitted after normal business hours of the clerk's office shall be deemed filed on the next business day.
+An electronically filed document shall be deemed filed on the date the document was submitted to the court if the submission was received by the court between 12:00 a.m. and 11:59:59 p.m. on a court day.
+An electronically filed document submitted on a noncourt day shall be deemed filed on the next court day.
+(Subd (e) amended effective July 1, 2018.)